Oluwavictor/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 	- Return value: the pointer to dest
 10. Write a function that convert a string to an integer.
 	-Prototype: int _atoi(char *s);
+11. Create a program that generates random valid passwords for the program 101-crackme.